teaforthecat/bones-http/README.md

 connect it to the web.

 We can do this by creating a bones command handler.
 This is a function that takes three arguments.
-The first is a schema-defined map.
+The first is a clojure.spec-defined map.
 The second is also a map, and contains identification information gathered from the request.

 Here is a contrived example: